TACACS+ vs. Radius: What’s the Difference?

 How Does The RADIUS Protocol Work?

-A Network Attached Storage (NAS) is typically a RADIUS client; the RADIUS server is a process initiated on a UNIX or Windows machine.
+Network Attached Storage (NAS) is typically a RADIUS client; the RADIUS server is a process initiated on a UNIX or Windows machine.
 The NAS client transmits user information to a specified RADIUS server and responds to the returned message.
 A RADIUS server typically receives requests to connect users, authenticate them, and then return the configuration details to the client for the requested service for a user.
-A RADIUS server can also mimic a proxy client to another RADIUS server or different kinds of authentication servers.

-RADIUS Client Server and Dial-In user interaction
+RADIUS Client Server and Dial-In user interaction:

 1. A user places a PPP authentication request to the RADIUS Client, i.e., NAS.